Mathew Broderick and Jim Carrey in the unjustly maligned The Cable Guy.

 Jim Carrey and Jack Black in The Cable Guy

 Scott is correct.
-Having revisited The Mask and Ace Ventura, I too found that The Cable Guy is a much better film.
+Having revisited The Mask (1994) and Ace Ventura (1994), I too found that The Cable Guy is a much better film.
 Not only are the jokes more mature, but the social commentary is a good conversation starter.
 At one point, the cable guy says, "You were never there for me were you mother?
 You expected Mike and Carol Brady to raise me!
 I'm the bastard son of Claire Huxtable!
 I am a Lost Cunningham!
 I learned the facts of life from watching The Facts of Life!
 Oh God!"
-The cable guy even refers to himself as Chip Douglas, one of Fred McMurray's son on the show, "My Three Sons."
+The cable guy even refers to himself as Chip Douglas, one of Fred McMurray's sons on the show, "My Three Sons."

 Television has been a huge influence on several generations of people.
 The fact that people of a certain age understood those references and others he makes in the film reflect on society as a whole.
 Television, before it took a backseat to the internet, kept people at home but also created talking points for the next day.
 It was a huge influence on pop culture and political opinions.
 One can easily argue that television stunted the intellectual growth of a country.

-Today we have more television channels than most of us can count and more information on the internet than we know what to do with, However, our sphere of influence has not actually been broaden.
+Today we have more television channels than most of us can count and more information on the internet than we know what to do with.
+However, our sphere of influence has not actually been broadened.
 We merely choose to watch and read what supports our opinions.
 The Cable Guy even acknowledges the influence of mass communication, "The future is now!
 Soon every American home will integrate their television, phone and computer.
 You'll be able to visit the Louvre on one channel, or watch female wrestling on another.
 You can do your shopping at home, or play Mortal Kombat with a friend from Vietnam.
 There's no end to the possibilities!"
 Many of us are, in some ways, the cable guy.

 The Cable Guy speaks directly to a particular generation but it also reflects very much on our society today.
 Steven is quite brave when he tells the cable guy to his face, "I don't want to be your friend."
 How many people today think they are being brave by turning down a friends request on Facebook?